 This was the book that revealed the astonishing history of America’s most secret special operations team and the way it was directing drone strikes to kill al-Qa’eda and other terrorists in Iraq, Afghanistan, Pakistan, the Yemen and Somalia.
+It has now been brought right up to date with details of operations against Islamic State in Syria, Iraq, Afghanistan and Libya.

 During the 2003 Iraq War, I wrote an article on a little known US special operations intelligence unit which had at one time gone by the name the Intelligence Support Activity but by then was said to be hiding under the covername Gray Fox.
 I was subsequently asked if I would be willing to write a book on the Activity, as it was known among special operations insiders.
 I was initially doubtful that there would be enough material available.
 But after talking to contacts in the US, I realised that it might just be possible.
 Certainly there was enough material out there to make a start on the research for the book and to enable me to contact a number of interviewees, some of whom would be likely to link me up with others.